Custom User Roles in Java Annotation: Complete Implementation Guide

 License Acquisition

-Here’s something many developers miss: you can actually start with a free trial to test everything out.
-Once you’re ready for production, grab a temporary license for development or go ahead and purchase the full license.
+You can start with a free trial that provides full functionality.
+When you’re ready for production, obtain a temporary development license or purchase a full license.

 import com.groupdocs.annotation.models.Reply;